Achievable logoAchievable logo

 Insured person

-The person with their life insured; payout made upon their death
+The person whose life is insured; the payout is made upon their death

 Policyholder

-The person owning the life insurance; could be the insured person or a third party
+The person who owns the life insurance policy; could be the insured person or a third party

 For example, a company purchases life insurance on their CEO to make a death benefit payment to the company if they pass away.
 The company would be the policyholder and beneficiary, while the CEO is the insured person.